Case Study: The “Sugar Daddy” Abuser

 Letting the wrong people into your life can be financially disastrous.
 Unfortunately, elderly persons, especially those who are not of sound mind, don’t always recognize that they are being taken advantage of.

-While it is ideal when the victim of financial abuse or one of their loved ones notices the abuse and litigates it while the victim is alive, too often financial abuse remains undetected until after the victim’s death.
-It can be difficult to win cases when the victim is not alive to fight on behalf of themselves—and especially when the relational connection with the decedent has dissolved.
-But as this case proves, it’s not impossible.
+While it is ideal when the victim of financial abuse or their loved ones detects abuse and litigates it while the victim is still alive, too often financial abuse remains undetected until after the victim’s death.
+It can be difficult to win cases when the victim is not alive to fight on their own behalf —and especially when the relational connection with the decedent has dissolved.
+But, as this case proves, it’s not impossible.

-An experienced elder financial abuse attorney well-versed in contesting wills and trusts that were drastically altered as a result of abuse will go the extra mile to gather clear and convincing evidence to help prove your case that the will or trust should be invalidated.
+An elder financial abuse attorney who is well-versed in contesting wills and trusts that were drastically altered as a result of abuse will go the extra mile to gather clear and convincing evidence to help you prove that the will or trust in question should be invalidated.